ARM-software/ACI-GetStarted/MVE/README.md

 | src     | the folder containing ACI library source file(s) |
 | plugin  | the CDE plugin makefile project                  |
 | test    | test project                                     |

+In the **example** folder, we use a typical algorithm in graphics processing—**image-copying-with-an-alpha-mask**—as a case study.
+We provide three versions of the same algorithm: a pure C implementation, a Helium-accelerated version, and a Helium-ACI-accelerated version.
+The copied output is displayed on an LCD panel simulated by the FVP, allowing users to visually compare and inspect the effects of these three implementations.
+Additionally, the `__cycleof__()` function is used to measure the CPU cycle count for each version.

+In the chip design, the functional verification of hardware logic—especially newly added ACI instructions—relies on dedicated **test benches**.
+These test benches use C-based test cases tailored for specific functionalities.

+To facilitate development and validation of ACI-related firmware alongside hardware development, we provide a software environment in the **test** folder that allows direct execution of test bench test cases.

+> [!CAUTION]
+>
+> It is important to note that **FVP is not a cycle-accurate simulation model**.
+While `__cycleof__()` relies on system hardware counters such as SysTick or PMU for cycle measurement, these counters themselves are software-simulated in FVP and do not guarantee cycle accuracy.
+Therefore, the performance measurements obtained during simulation should be considered only as **rough estimates** rather than definitive benchmarks.